 Nefopam can be taken by adults and children aged 12 years and above.

 Do not take nefopam for pain caused by a heart attack.

 Nefopam is not suitable for some people.
 To make sure nefopam is safe for you, tell your doctor if you:

 - have ever had an allergic reaction to nefopam or any other medicine

 - have epilepsy, or have ever had a seizure or fit

 - have liver or kidney problems

 - have difficulty peeing

-- are trying to get pregnant, are already pregnant or if you are breastfeeding – nefopam is generally not recommended in pregnancy and while breastfeeding
+- are trying to get pregnant, are pregnant or breastfeeding – nefopam is generally not recommended in pregnancy or while breastfeeding